Ease Of Use

 While Tartt’s book was available on CD at my local library, I had trouble justifying paying for it.
 Nevertheless, I was able to take it with me on my daily bike ride, to the gym, and even for lunch without a hassle.
 I also was able to download it to my phone so that I didn’t have to rely on internet or data.

-One of the best features of Audible is the audiobooks can be downloaded and listened to online and offline.
+One of the best features of Audible is that you can download and you listen to audiobooks online and offline.
 While this may not seem like a big deal, not having to worry about finding Wi-Fi or using data is imperative to many people (myself included).
 What’s more, you’re allowed to download all or part of an audiobook.
 Therefore, you can opt to save device space or personal time by only downloaded a select portion at a time.
 Whichever option you choose, all Audible audiobook purchases will remain in the cloud indefinitely.

 While not for everyone, the Audible app tracks listener stats and awards subsequent badges.
-As listeners unlock badges, they have the option to share their progress on social media.
-If you share your account with a household member, each member can independently track their personal progress, stats, and badges.
+As you listen, it unlocks badges, they have the option to post their progress on social media.
+If you have a shared account with a household member, each member can independently track their personal progress, stats, and badges.
 Some featured badges include “Mount Everest”, “Marathoner”, and “Daily Dipper”.
 The tracker helped me to set personal goals and adequately log my summer reading.
-It is also a cool way to compete with friends and family members.
+It is also a cool way to compete with a friend or a family member.

 Bookmarks And Notes